 London Shopping: Coal Drops Yard Kings Cross.
 I love the transformation of Kings Cross and the new Coal Drops Yard.
-A short walk from the station you will find this revamped area with experiential concept stores, restaurants and cultural events.
-Victorian brick viaducts have been restored and are are now occupied with designer brands and eateries.
-I remember raving there many years ago, when it used to be a desolate wasteland!
+A short walk from the station, you will find this revamped area with experiential concept stores, restaurants and cultural events.
+Victorian brick viaducts have been restored and are now occupied with designer brands and eateries.
+I remember raving there many years ago when it used to be a desolate wasteland!

 Coal Drops Yard

 I was impressed by the selection of shops here which sell everything from interior pieces to fashion finds and beauty products.
 A few of the interiors stores to browse include the Tom Dixon Showroom which houses the designer’s collection within a series of arches.
 From lights to furniture, perfume and gifts, you’ll enjoy the spacious layout, which gives you room to admire each object.
 Read more about the Tom Dixon Shop here.

 Caravane is a fabulous French interiors boutique filled with the most wonderful selection of furniture and home accessories.
 From embroidered cushions to washed linen duvet covers, sea rush rugs and woven baskets, this is a dreamy place to shop.
 Read more about the Caravane Shop here.

 Wolf & Badger have some cool home accessories which are displayed alongside men’s and women’s clothing in their lifestyle store.
 Read more about the Wolf & Badger Shop here.
 Another lifestyle shop to explore is Iyouall which presents Japanese stationery and Scandi homewares.
 If you want to buy candles, try Bonds.

 Wolf & Badger